 In August 2014, the FASB issued ASU No. 2014-15, which requires management to evaluate whether there are conditions and events that raise substantial doubt about the entity's ability to continue as a going concern for both annual and interim reporting periods.
-The ASU requires certain disclosures if it concludes that substantial doubt exists and plans to alleviate that doubt.
-It is effective for annual periods ending after December 15, 2016, and for both annual and interim periods thereafter, with early adoption permitted.
+The update requires certain disclosures if management concludes that substantial doubt exists and plans to alleviate that doubt.
+The ASU is effective for annual periods ending after December 15, 2016, and for both annual and interim periods thereafter, with early adoption permitted.
+Adoption of this ASU did not have any impact on the Company's financial condition, results of operations or disclosures as no going concern issues were identified.